nickmza/nickmza.github.io/source/_posts/oicjwt.md

 <img src="jwt8.png"/>

-You can accept the defaults for the remaining steps and Save your application.
+You can accept the defaults for the remaining steps and save your application.
 Don't forget to Activate it afterwards.
 Take note of the Client Id and Secret.

 <img src="jwt10.png"/>